documatt/sphinx-doc-template/docs/source/usage.md

             └── ...
 ```

-When you deploy `html/` at e.g., `https://docs.example.com`, it will cause 404 error, because actual URLs to pages are `https://docs.example.com/he/settings.html`, etc.
+When you deploy `html/` at e.g., `https://docs.example.com`, it will cause a 404 error because the actual URLs to pages are `https://docs.example.com/he/settings.html`, etc.

-The task redirect will create the `index.html` at the builder root (`html/`) that redirect visitors to `en/index.html` (if en is default language).
+The task redirect will create the `index.html` at the builder root (`html/`) that redirects visitors to `en/index.html` (if en is the default language).

 ### clean

 Deletes {confval}`OUTDIR` directory.

-Usually used before other task.
+Usually used before other tasks.
 E.g., clean and build:

 ```
 nox -s clean build